-• Instead of restricting the validator/redeemer mechanism to dealing with signatures, addresses in the EUTxO model can contain arbitrary logic in the form of scripts.
-When a node validates a transaction, the transaction will look up the script provided by the output's address and will execute the script if the transaction is allowed to use the output as an input.
+- Instead of restricting the validator/redeemer mechanism to dealing with signatures, addresses in the EUTxO model can contain arbitrary logic in the form of scripts.
+When a node validates a transaction, the transaction will look up the script provided by the output's address and will execute the script if the transaction is allowed to use the output as an input. - Outputs in EUTxO can carry essentially arbitrary data in addition to an address and value.
+This allows scripts to carry, for instance, information regarding the state of long-running smart contracts.